cGuille/pdf-merge-nw/README.md

  - in the `build` directory, go to the `win` folder and execute the batch file called `build.bat` (double click the file).

 ###On GNU/Linux (64 bits, you may adapt the script for 32 bits systems):
   - simply run the shell script `build.sh` located on `build/linux`.
-Not that you must launch the script from the `build/linux` directory.
+Not that you must launch the script from the `build/linux` directory and you may have to add the permission to execute the script.

 More info about building a Node-Webkit app on [the Node-Webkit wiki](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps).